AndreMacedo88/anki_deck_from_text/README.md

 ```
 anki_deck_from_text [OPTIONS] INPUT OUTPUT DECK_NAME

-  Generate and Anki deck from annotations on a text file
+  Generate and Anki deck from annotations on a text file.

+  INPUT is the text file.
+OUTPUT is the desired name for the .apkg file with
+  the deck.
+DECK_NAME is the deck name that will be displayed in Anki.

 Options:
   --separator TEXT   Character(s) that separate the text to be written to the